Commutative 2-cocycles on Lie algebras: Simple Lie algebras

 This generalizes \cite[Theorem 1.1]{alia-db}, where the same result is proved for Lie algebras of classical type by performing computations with the corresponding root system.
 Another proof for such Lie algebras could be derived by combining results of \cite{larsson} and \cite{without-unit}.
 In a sense, root space computations in \cite{alia-db} are equivalent to the appropriate part of computations in \cite{larsson}.

 Note that the same reasoning (Theorem \ref{th-deg5} coupled with Razmyslov's results) shows that among infinite-dimensional Lie algebras of Cartan type, only the Witt algebra possesses nonzero commutative $2$-cocycles.
 The latters are described in \cite[Theorem 6.7]{alia-d}.
-Other important class of infinite-dimensional Lie algebras -- Kac-Moody algebras -- is treated in \S \ref{kac-moody}.
+Another important class of infinite-dimensional Lie algebras -- Kac-Moody algebras -- is treated in \S \ref{kac-moody}.

-The three-dimensional algebra $sl(2)$ and the Zassenhaus algebra are characterized among simple finite-di\-men\-si\-o\-nal Lie algebras in various interesting ways: these are algebras having a subalgebra of codimension $1$, algebras having a maximal solvable subalgebra (see \cite[Corollary 9.1.0]{strade}), algebras with given properties of the lattice of subalgebras (see, for example, \cite{varea} and references therein), algebras having nontrivial $\delta$-derivations (\cite[\S 2]{delta}), etc. Corollary \ref{charact} adds another characterization to this list.
+The three-dimensional algebra $sl(2)$ and the Zassenhaus algebra are characterized among simple finite-di\-men\-si\-o\-nal Lie algebras in various interesting ways: these are algebras having a subalgebra of codimension $1$, algebras having a solvable maximal subalgebra (see \cite[Corollary 9.1.0]{strade}), algebras with certain properties of the lattice of subalgebras (see, for example, \cite{varea} and references therein), algebras having non-trivial $\delta$-derivations (\cite[\S 2]{delta}), etc. Corollary \ref{charact} adds another characterization to this list.

 Of course, it is interesting to compute exactly the space of commutative $2$-cocycles on these algebras.
-For $sl(2)$ this is done in \cite[Theorem 6.5]{alia-d}, where it is shown that $Z^2_{comm}(sl(2))$ is $5$-dimensional, and for the Zassenhaus algebra this is done below.
+As noted in \cite[Theorem 6.5]{alia-d}, $Z^2_{comm}(sl(2))$ forms a $5$-dimensional hyperplane in the $6$-dimensional space of symmetric bilinear maps $\varphi: sl(2) \times sl(2) \to K$, determined by the equation